ember-learn/ember-blog/source/2019-12-19-countdown-to-the-new-year-ember-template-lint.md

 As you may guess from the addon title, `ember-template-lint` is a linter for your template files!
 It checks for mistakes and advises best practices for the markdown in your component and route templates.
 Because we work in JavaScript, there are different ways something *could* be done, but often there is an ideal solution that avoids problems down the line.
-This is where `ember-template-lint` shines- it will throw warnings and/or errors when you try to break one of these rules.
+This is where `ember-template-lint` shines.
+It will throw warnings and/or errors when you try to break one of these rules.
 It's extendable and customizable too, so you can get the right combination of rules for *your* project.

 ### Why I Like It